ichub/pinput/README.md

     /* do something */
   }
 ```

+This method also takes a space separated list of keys or buttons to check, and returns true only during the first moment when they are all pressed together.
+False otherwise
 ### Special Keys

 The keys that have no written representation can be refered to by name using these strings: